ofvv/yupy/README.md

-# yupy
+# YUPY
-Yupy Boy from 2020
+Yupy Bot from 2020